hori-group/two-step-design/README.md

 This repository provides the official source code to reproduce the experimental results reported in the following study.

 Mei Minami, Yuka Masumoto, Yoshihiro Okawa, Tomotake Sasaki, and Yutaka Hori.
-[Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator](https://arxiv.org/abs/2103.03808). arXiv preprint, arXiv:2103.03808v3, 2023.
+[Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator](https://www.tandfonline.com/doi/full/10.1080/18824889.2023.2278753).
+SICE Journal of Control, Measurement, and System Integration, Vol. 16, pp. 349-362, 2023.

 # Requirements